 Will the United States succeed in transforming the grid, as it has with past infrastructure projects like railroads, interstate highways, and telecommunication systems?
 Or will the smart grid’s promise fall short of the mark because of a lack of unified vision and intractable competing interests?

-This case is designed to be used as a background note to set the stage for a legislation development/negotation exercise during which groups of students play the roles of various stakeholders and congressional committees as they try to construct omnibus legislation to enable and promote implementation of the smart grid.
-This product includes a teacher's manual, which outlines a teachng plan, classroom exercises and assignments.
+This case is designed to be used as a background note to set the stage for a legislation development/negotiation exercise during which groups of students play the roles of various stakeholders and congressional committees as they try to construct omnibus legislation to enable and promote implementation of the smart grid.
+This product includes a teacher's manual, which outlines a teaching plan, classroom exercises and assignments.